ferdi-m20/BLANCHARTFerdinand_6_01102022/README.md

 A web application to add, edit, delete, like or dislike products (here sauces)

+## Back end Prerequisites

+You will need to have Node and `npm` installed locally on your machine

 ## Installation

 ### Installing and launching Back-end: